-Prerequisites for tech training should be more than x, y or z plastic certification cards; there should be a real and tangible foundational skill-set that you have mastered before attempting a tech diving course.
+Prerequisites for tech training should be more than x, y, or z plastic certification cards.
+There should be a real and tangible foundational skill set that you have mastered before attempting a tech diving course.

-For instance, you might have achieved the ability to hover in stable horizontal trim for 10 minutes with no more than +/- 50cm deviation; but how much focus does it demand?
+You might have the ability to hover in stable horizontal trim for 10 minutes with +/- 50cm deviation.
+But how much focus does it demand?

-Even small skills, such as clipping and unclipping bolt-snaps onto D-rings can be ingrained into muscle memory prior to training.
+Even small skills, such as clipping and unclipping bolt snaps onto D-rings can be ingrained into muscle memory prior to training.
 A lot of students suffer significant task-loading and frustration over small-scale routine skills.
 You can practice a lot of these without even getting into the water.

 Take a little time to practice those ‘unused’ emergency skills; like air-sharing or mask removal/replacement on every dive.